 Tenacious Women: Activists in a Democratic Society

-The exhibit features the lives and work of four women from the late 19th century through the end of the 20th century, who were dedicated to democratic change and expanding the rights and freedoms of women and all Americans.
+The exhibition features the lives and work of four women from the late 19th century through the end of the 20th century, who were dedicated to democratic change and expanding the rights and freedoms of women and all Americans.
 From traditional methods of lobbying legislators and holding elected office to grassroots public demonstrations and teach-ins, these women exemplified American civic responsibility.

 MIT-educated architect Florence Luscomb began her life-long commitment to activism as a suffragist.
 She became a labor organizer, crusaded for freedom of speech, ran for governor, supported the civil rights movement, and actively protested American involvement in the Vietnam War.

 Maud Wood Park honed her prodigious lobbying skills as a suffragist and as the first president of the League of Women Voters.
 Recognizing the importance of all that she and her colleagues had achieved, she gathered together the documents of the women's movement.
 Park's gift to her alma mater, Radcliffe College, is the nucleus from which the Schlesinger Library evolved.